 Overall, the German shepherd is 22-26 inches tall, and weight ranges from 50 to 90 pounds.
 And males are much bigger and masculine than females.

 With its masculine body, this dog needs a bigger space to flex its muscles.
-Unless you want to find your furniture’s torn and shoes scattered, exercise is of importance.
+Unless you want to find your furniture torn and shoes scattered, exercise is of importance.

 Over and above 30- 60 minutes of daily exercises divided into two sessions will be sufficient.

-Consequently, this dog is always alert and aloof of strangers.
+Consequently, this dog is always alert and aloof to strangers.
 While at that, it takes time before a German shepherd accepts a new face in his brain and heart.

 Not like the Alaskan malamute who gladly be-friends anyone he comes across.

 With right socialization, the German shepherd can learn on who to trust and not to trust.